JuliaIntervals/CharibdeOptim.jl/README.md

 ## References:
-- Hybridization of Interval CP and Evolutionary Algorithms for Optimizing Difficult Problems by Charlie Vanaret, Jean-Baptiste Gotteland, Nicolas Durand, Jean-Marc Alliot[Charibde - Archive ouverte HAL](https://hal.archives-ouvertes.fr/hal-01168096/document)
+- Hybridization of Interval CP and Evolutionary Algorithms for Optimizing Difficult Problems by Charlie Vanaret, Jean-Baptiste Gotteland, Nicolas Durand, Jean-Marc Alliot [Charibde - Archive ouverte HAL](https://hal.archives-ouvertes.fr/hal-01168096/document)
 - Hybridisataion of evolutionary algorithms and methods of intervals for the optimization of difficult problems [DOCTORATE OF THE UNIVERSITY OF TOULOUSE](http://ethesis.inp-toulouse.fr/archive/00002966/01/vanaret.pdf) by Charlie Vanaret